truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 For more details on feature flags, see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html) and [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

+## 24.04.0 Changelog

+**April 23, 2024**

+iXsystems is pleased to release TrueNAS SCALE 24.04.0!
+This is the first stable release of TrueNAS SCALE 24.04 Dragonfish.
+It includes numerous software component updates and polished features, as well as fixes for issues discovered in 24.04-RC.1.

+Notable changes:

+* Users migrating data from an existing third-party NAS solution to TrueNAS SCALE 24.04 can use the Syncthing Enterprise application to mount the source with a remote SMB share that preserves metadata.

+  See [Third-Party SMB Data Migration]({{< relref "DataMigrationSyncthing.md" >}}) for considerations and a full tutorial.

+<a href="https://ixsystems.atlassian.net/issues/?filter=10541" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 24.04.0 release.
+{{< include file="/static/includes/JiraFilterInstructions.md" >}}

+### 24.04.0 Known Issues

+* Users upgrading from TrueNAS SCALE 23.10 (Cobia) to 24.04 (Dragonfish) who import a Cobia configuration file might find that some services are not automatically enabled as expected.
+After uploading the configuration file and rebooting the system, review **System Settings > Services**.
+For services any that should be enabled, set it to **Running** and **Start Automatically**.

+<a href="https://ixsystems.atlassian.net/issues/?filter=10542" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.04.0 that are being resolved in a future TrueNAS SCALE release.

 ## 24.04-RC.1 Changelog

+{{< expand "Click to Expand" "v" >}}
 {{< hint type=warning title="Early Release Software" >}}
 Early releases are intended for testing and feedback purposes.
 Do not use early release software for critical tasks.